michaelcourcy/kasten-s3troubleshooting/readme.md

-# connectivity and operational test between k8s and ontap s3
+# Troubleshoot connectivity issue between k8s and the s3 service

 The goal of this test is to understand if the connectivity and operation issue we experience between Kasten K10 and a S3 service is coming from Kasten or from a